“You’re bad seed. Everything you touch turns to shit.”

-Many people who call their spouse their “better half” are alone in calling them that, but in Phil’s and Tanya’s case, everyone at least instantly agrees.
-Everyone always said Em got more of his mother’s looks.
-Her dark skin is wrinkled from age, but unblemished by acne or buckshot, and they’re good wrinkles too, the kind someone gets from smiling a lot.
-Her features are well-proportionated, her black hair still rich despite a few gray strands, and her black-framed glasses (which give her a resemblance to her husband) are the kind that never goes out of style.
+Many people who call their spouse their “better half” are alone in calling them that.
+In Phil’s and Tanya’s case, though, everyone agrees the moniker is apt.
+Everyone always said Em got more of his mother’s looks than his father’s.
+Her dark skin is wrinkled from age, but unblemished by her younger husband’s acne and buckshot scarring.
+They’re good wrinkles, too, the kind someone gets from smiling a lot.
+Her features are well-proportionated, her black hair is still thick and full despite a few gray strands, and her black-framed glasses (which give her a resemblance to her husband) are the kind that never goes out of style.
 She’s better-dressed in a white blouse and tan slacks.

 Em’s parents sit down across from the phone.
 His mother is the first to pick up the phone.

 Emmett: “Mom, Dad.”
 He rubbed pepper into his eyes a few minutes ago to redden them and get some tears going.